-The NCAA competes using the USA Volleyball Domestic Competition Regulations (DCR) as the standard playing rules for the sport of NCAA men's volleyball.
-All rules are applicable to Division III and National Collegiate competition unless modified by this document.
-All NCAA men's volleyball competition is to be conducted under the rules of the DCR with any modifications approved by the specific divisional championship committee.
+The NCAA competes using the USA Volleyball Indoor Rules Book as the standard playing rules for the sport of NCAA men's volleyball.
+The playing rules are applicable to all Division III and National Collegiate competition unless modified by this document.
+All NCAA men's volleyball competition is to be conducted under the rules of the Indoor Rules Book with any modifications approved by the specific divisional championship committee.
 Any rules specific to the NCAA championship can be found in the divisional Pre-Championships Manual.